vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 The Tanzu CLI can be installed either from pre-built binary releases from its GitHub project, or via popular package managers like Homebrew, apt and yum/dnf.

+_Note: The following instructions assume the user does not have any legacy version of the Tanzu CLI installed.
+The use of package managers for installation typically means they would manage the installation of the CLI binary to a path specific to the package managers.
+There is a chance in some cases that the path of the binary could conflict with an already installed legacy `tanzu` binary of the same name.
+Hence, should the user wish to retain the use of the legacy CLI, the user should take the necessary steps to maintain a separate copy of the binary and adjust the paths to these multiple binaries accordingly._

 ## From the Binary Releases in the GitHub project

 Every [release](https://github.com/vmware-tanzu/tanzu-cli/releases) of the